Secondary Education: Biology

 - Completed ENGL 101 and ENGL 102 or ENGL 103 and ENGL 104;

 - Passed BIOL 106, CHEM 102, MATH 131, MATH 132, and MATH 201 with at least a grade of C.

 - Completed a minimum of 30 SCH that count toward graduation;

 - Achieved the minimum MSDE required score on the PRAXIS I examination;

 - Completed EDUC 202 with portfolio; and

 - Accepted into the Teacher Education Program of the School of Education.

-- The student must obtain approval of the NS Department Chair and the Secondary Education Department Chair by their signatures on the Declaration of Major Form.
+- The student must obtain approval of the Chair of the Department of Natural Sciences on the Declaration of Major Form.

 - The student should continue taking courses as a major in the NS Department until such time that s/he is eligible to take other courses in the secondary education program.